-Units of Mutual Fund schemes
+Units of debt and liquid Mutual Fund schemes

-The Scheme may invest in other schemes managed by the AMC or in the schemes of any other mutual funds in conformity with the investment objective of the Scheme and in terms of the prevailing SEBI (MF) Regulations.
+The scheme may invest in units of debt and liquid mutual fund schemes of Axis AMC or in the Scheme of other mutual funds in conformity with the investment objective of the Scheme and in terms of the prevailing SEBI (MF) Regulations.
+Provided that such investment will be within the limits specified under SEBI (MF) Regulations and will be done for cash management purposes.